 Ohio worked with a group of states led by the English Language Proficiency Assessment for the 21st Century (ELPA21) to develop the screener.
 View the ELPA21 FAQ page.

-Before administering the screener, test administrators must review the OELPS Test Administration Manual, the ELPA21 Screener Step Two Speaking Scoring Document and the Teacher Hand Scoring System (THSS) User Guide.
+Before administering the screener, test administrators must review the OELPS Test Administration Manual, the ELPA21 Screener Step Two Speaking Scoring Document and the Teacher Assessment Scoring Center (TASC) User Guide.

-The Guidance Document for 2018-2019 Ohio Pre-ID Files is posted on the portal under the general resources Administration Manuals and Guidance Documents page.
-The Pre-ID layout is used to register students in TIDE.
+The Guidance Document for Ohio Pre-ID Files is posted on the test portal in the Resources section.
+The Ohio Pre-ID layout is used to register students in TIDE.